 What is Anglicanism?

-First and foremost, Anglican Christians are members of God’s one, holy, catholic, and apostolic church, established by Jesus Christ.
-We hold much in common with other orthodox and evangelical Christian traditions and joyfully partner with others in mission and ministry.
+First and foremost, Anglican Christians belong to God’s one, holy, catholic, and apostolic church, established by Jesus Christ.
+We hold much in common with other orthodox and evangelical Christian traditions and joyfully partner with them in mission and ministry.

-Anglican Pastor John Stott described us as “BBC” - Biblical Balanced Christians - for our commitment to holding together things that have too often been divorced from one another in the Christian life:
+Anglican Minister John Stott described us as “BBC” - Biblical Balanced Christians - for our commitment to holding together things that have too often been divorced from one another in the Christian life:

-• Biblical orthodoxy and concern for the poor and the vulnerable
+• Biblical orthodoxy and concern for the poor and vulnerable

 • Historical rootedness and contemporary mission

-• Local church ministry and a profound sense of identification with the global church
+• Local church ministry and profound identification with the global church

-• The beauty of structured prayer and the importance of heartfelt sincerity in worship
+• The beauty of liturgy and the importance of heartfelt sincerity in worship

-Anglican Christians are evangelical: We believe that the Bible is the divinely inspired Word of God and that it reveals the good news of the Gospel: that “through Christ, God was reconciling the world to himself, not counting their sins against them” (2 Corinthians 5:19).
-We joyfully proclaim the good news of the forgiveness of sins and the hope of eternal life, by God’s grace, through faith in Jesus Christ.
+Anglican Christians are evangelical: We believe that the Bible is the divinely inspired Word of God and that it reveals the good news of the Gospel: that “through Christ, God was reconciling the world to himself, not counting their sins against them” (2 Cor 5:19).
+We joyfully proclaim the forgiveness of sins and the hope of eternal life, by God’s grace, through faith in Jesus Christ.

-Anglican Christians are catholic: We belong to a historic and worldwide family of believers, united through shared church order, the biblical sacraments, common worship (The Book of Common Prayer), and missional partnerships.
-Anglicans have a deep heart for Christian unity, as Jesus prayed for (John 17).
+Anglican Christians are catholic: We belong to a historic and worldwide family of believers, united by shared church order, the biblical sacraments, common worship (The Book of Common Prayer), and missional partnerships.
+Anglicans have a deep concern for Christian unity, as Jesus prayed for (John 17).

-Anglican Christians are charismatic: We seek to be attuned to the work of the Holy Spirit as He indwells believers, unites us to Christ, sanctifies us, bears good fruit in our lives, bestows gifts, and empowers us for mission.
-Anglicans are thoroughly Trinitarian and thus the person and work of the Spirit receives due attention in our prayer and our weekly worship, in coequality with the Father and the Son.
+Anglican Christians are charismatic: We are thoroughly Trinitarian.
+We believe in and are attuned to the work of the Holy Spirit as He indwells us, unites us to Christ, sanctifies us, bestows gifts, and empowers us for mission.

 In addition to John Stott, other well-known Anglican Christians include Thomas Cranmer, John Newton, William Wilberforce, George Whitfield, John and Charles Wesley, Charles Simeon, Jane Austen, C.S.
 Lewis, Dorothy Sayers, TS Eliot, JI Packer, NT Wright, and Benjamin Kwashi.